 Many people remember situations involving themselves and others that need forgiving.
 When this is accomplished, the memory remains, but the suffering is healed and gone.
 Years ago when I was working, every payday I put money away for my retirement fund.
 Then a couple years into retirement, I lost my money due to neglect by the person handling it.
 A bitter memory.
 Everyone makes mistakes, but if I’d paid off my house instead, things would have been different.
 And I might have more pleasant memories now.
 But peace comes with forgiveness.

 “Sometimes you will never know the value of a moment until it becomes a memory.” ~Dr. Seuss

 There’s a saying, “Life is for making memories.”
 But as we move through life with one experience after another, we don’t actively create situations that might later become pleasant memories.
 We don’t even think about or fully realize what our experiences will look and feel like in a memory.
 So why not create happy situations today to bring happiness again tomorrow in the remembering.
 And what a better time to create good memories than in a holiday season.

 This is a time of year when people are rushing to get things done, with little attention on what they’ll remember in the future.
 So pay attention to happiness that simply happens, and make some of it yourself.
 Enjoy the holiday season with family and friends, and maybe people you don’t even know.

 Exchange lots of hugs, smile at strangers, play with children, sing out loud, skip up an aisle in the grocery store, call people by their names, share with your place of worship and charities.
 Be creative and do what makes you and others happy.
 This is a time to celebrate life and make memories you will cherish forever.

 I wish you fun making your happy memories and in the New Year!

-Marilyn Fowler, Author of “Silent Echoes” and Me and Granmama in the Hill Country Available Amazon online…
+Marilyn Fowler, Author “Silent Echoes” and Me and Granmama in the Hill Country available now on Amazon online.